 5. Secret Beach

 This hidden gem is literally a secret beach that not too many tourists know of.
 Secret Beach is located in a secluded area along the Colorado River within the Roy G. Guerrero Park in South East Austin.
-People come here to relax, play at the sand, or have a picnic.
+People come here to relax, play in the sand, or have a picnic.
 If you’re coming to visit with your family or friends, don’t forget to bring some sunscreen and plenty of drinking water!

 6. Sparky Park

-Sparky Park is a site from the former North Austin Electric Substation located at Central Austin.
+Sparky Park is a site from the former North Austin Electric Substation located in Central Austin.
 The park is popular for its art installations specifically the Grotto Wall—an award-winning public art piece.
 Sparky Park is a great place to bring your kids to explore the pocket park as well as for elders to enjoy.

 7. Uncommon Objects